7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 filter()

-removes rows from the dataset that don’t match our criteria.
+removes rows from the dataset that don’t match a criteria.
 Use it for tasks like only keeping records for students in the fifth gradegroup_by()

 groups records together so you can perform operations on those groups instead of on the entire dataset.
 Use it for tasks like getting the mean test score of each school instead of a whole school districtsummarize()